 Laboratories produce these medications using living organisms, such as bacteria.
 They are more specific than traditional drugs and do not generally suppress the immune system.

 Four main classes of biologic medications have approval for treating psoriasis and psoriatic arthritis.
-They are classed based on how they work and which part of the immune system they address.
+How a medication works, and the part of the immune system it addresses determines the class.

 The four classes are: